thebaldgeek/thebaldgeek.github.io/radiosonde.md

 There are a few different sonde decoder software packages that you can download.
 Some for Windows, some for Linux, some decode a lot of different models of sonde data, some only one or two.
 A quick Google search can guide you on them, this page is going to focus on the Linux only 'radiosonde_auto_rx' package.
 You can run auto_rx on a Raspberry Pi 3/4 or x86 computer running Ubuntu or Debian.
 (Other distros might be possible, but I don't have any experience with them).
 The auto_rx people have done a great job writing up the code and installation guide, you can visit the wiki here: [radiosonde_auto_rx wiki](https://github.com/projecthorus/radiosonde_auto_rx/wiki)
 Some notes: I am not a fan of Docker, so usually go with the native build.
 One comment on Docker....
-You can not install their Docker container on a x86 computer, the Docker 'image' is CPU architecture specific and its been built only for the Raspberry Pi CPU so you will get an error trying to run their Docker container on anything else.
+You can not install the radiosonde_auto_rx Docker container on a x86 computer, the Docker 'image' is CPU architecture specific and its been built only for the Raspberry Pi CPU so you will get an error trying to run their Docker container on anything else.
 Do note that auto_rx does not need a gui or desktop, so you can run a headless install on your computer and just use a web browser to view the auto_rx interface from any other computer / tablet on your local network.
 The wiki native install guide is very clear and results in a smooth install.
-Just be sure to read all the way through before starting and don't proced to the next step if you get an error on the current step - I have never had any issues thus far.
+Just be sure to read all the way through before starting and don't proceed to the next step if you get an error on the current step - I have not had any issues thus far following the native guide.

 I recommend getting up and running with just the one RTLSDR v3 dongle at first.
 Do note that while the Airspy Mini and R2 SDR's are sort of supported, its somewhat more complicated and fragile to get going and keep running and so I have not ventured into those hardware platforms.
 If you want to have a go at running them at some point in the future, the instructions are further down their [Wiki](https://github.com/projecthorus/radiosonde_auto_rx/wiki/Network-SDR-Decoding-Instructions)

 Also note that things like RSP1a, HackRF and other such SDR's are not supported, only the NooElec and RTLSDR type receivers are supported out of the box at this time.

-At this time you can leave the SDR at its default serial number of usually 00000001 or what ever serial you have changed it to.
+At first you can leave the SDR at its default serial number of usually 00000001 or what ever serial you have changed it to.
 You will need to know its sn# as part of the install so make note of it when you get to the step of running `rtl_test`.

 ## Hardware
 ### Antenna